 One of the benefits of caffeine is to help us in staying focused and alert.
 It blocks the adenosine – one of the hypnogenic molecules in our body which causes us to feel sleepy and in need of rest after staying awake for a long period—which causes us to stay awake after drinking a cup of coffee and other beverages with caffeine.

-34 students from Concord Technical Institute (Cebu City, Philippines) were rushed to the hospital on September 2016.
-The said students experienced abdominal pain, heart palpitation, headache and vomiting.
+34 students from Concord Technical Institute (Cebu City, Philippines) were rushed to the hospital in September 2016.
+The said students experienced abdominal pain, heart palpitation, headache, and vomiting.

 These students experienced caffeine overdose after drinking three to four bottles of free iced coffee promoted in their school.
 The average amount of caffeine to be taken by teenagers (ages 12 to 18) is only 70 mg per day.
 The iced coffee that was promoted in their school contained 115 mg of caffeine per bottle.

 Caffeine overdose is the effect of consuming caffeine more than the suggested amount.
 Symptoms vary depending on the caffeine tolerance of your body.
 The following are the symptoms of caffeine overdose.

 - Abdominal pain

 Too much caffeine may lead to heart disease, chronic kidney disease, or worst—death.
 There were a number of death cases and chronic diseases due to caffeine overdose.